simatic-ax/renovate-config/README.md

 The changes that are made locally are made in the created **renovate.json**.

-The settings made here overwrite the global setting.
+The settings made here override the global setting.
 For example, here is a configuration that also switches on the dashboard locally and at the same time overwrites the fact that the pull requests are now separated into major and minor.

 ```json